New Brighton Dock

 The New Brighton Dock, on the southwest side of Gambier Island, is owned by the the Skwxwú7mesh Úxwumixw (Squamish Nation), which is responsible for taking care of it, including insurance and meeting safety rules.

-The Squamish Nation has said they’re interested in giving up ownership of the dock.
+The Squamish Nation has said they do not want to continue to operate the dock.
 People in the Gambier Island community want to keep the dock and nearby barge ramp open to the public, and have asked the Sunshine Coast Regional District (SCRD) to consider taking over responsibility for both.

 The barge ramp is on land owned by the provincial government, but no one is responsible for taking care of it or managing its use.

 While the SCRD Board believes that the Province of British Columbia should be the one in charge of these facilities, the SCRD has hired a consultant to study the options.
-This study looks at who could own and run the dock and barge ramp, and what the costs and responsibilities would be.
+This study looks at what it might mean for the SCRD to operate the dock and barge ramp.

-The SCRD is now asking the community for input on who should own the dock and ramp, what level of service is needed, and how it should be funded.
+The SCRD is now asking the community if they think the SCRD should operate the dock and ramp, what level of service is needed, and how it should be funded.
+A questionnaire ran from mid-September to mid-October and the SCRD hosted in-person events on Gambier Island and on the Lower Sunshine Coast.

 After this public engagement, the results and the final study will be shared with the SCRD Board to help them decide next steps.